When setting up your

 The default value is

-You can select which version of Kubernetes to install for your cluster.
+By default, RKE is defaulted to launch with a specific Kubernetes version.
+You can also select a different version of Kubernetes to install for your cluster.
 Each version of RKE has a specific list of supported Kubernetes versions.
-If a version is defined in

-You can define the Kubernetes version as follows:
+You can set the Kubernetes version as follows:

 In case both